 Spend time with your baby

-You might want to dress your baby in particular clothes, wrap him in a special blanket or bathe him.
+You might want to dress your baby in particular clothes, wrap them in a special blanket or bathe them.

 You might want to sleep with your baby in a cot next to you for the night.
 The hospital can provide a special cool cot for this.

-You might want to read a story to your baby, or sing to him.
+You might want to read a story to your baby, or sing to them.